zzxwill/odps/intl.en-US/Pricing/Billing.md

 -   Pay-As-You-Go: Each task is measured according to the input size by job cost.
 -   Subscription \(CU cost\): Users can subscribe the usage of a part of the resource in advance.
 This method is only supported on **Alibaba Cloud DTPlus Platform**.

 Currently,  MaxCompute supports the following computing task types: SQL, UDF, MapReduce, Graph, and machine learning.
 Charges apply for SQL \(excluding UDF\) computing tasks and for MapReduce tasks \(charges introduced 2017-12-19\).
-The use of external tables will also be charged.There are no plans to charge for other types in future.
+There are no plans to charge for other types in future.

 Pay-As-You-Go